Best Natural Flea Tick Prevention For Dogs

 Looking for the best natural flea tick prevention for dogs?
 Every year we hear it’s supposed to be the worst year for fleas and ticks.
 Every year we read about more nasty side effects from chemical treatments used on and in dogs.

-We prefer a more natural approach to flea and tick prevention so our dog doesn’t suffer unnecessary side effects from traditional chemical offerings.
+We prefer a more non-chemical approach to flea and tick prevention so our dog doesn’t suffer unnecessary side effects from traditional chemical offerings.

 We are not alone.
 Many traditional and holistic veterinarians are speaking out about the potential for harm from chemical spot-ons, oral preventatives, and traditional flea collars.